Isao Takahata (October 29, 1935 - April 5, 2018) was a Japanese animation director and producer.

 - Odd Friendship: Given the radically different types of movies they make, one can get thrown off-guard at first upon learning that Takahata was one of Hayao Miyazaki's closest friends.

-- Short-Lived Big Impact: He was definitely the less prolific of Ghibli's two big directors, but his films remain massively influential to this day; even today, a depressing animated film will always see at least one comparison to Grave of the Fireflies.
+- Short-Lived, Big Impact: He was definitely the less prolific of Ghibli's two big directors (counting the upcoming How Do You Live?, he actually directed the same number of films as Miyazaki, but far less of his own works were made under Ghibli's roof and the gaps between them were far greater), but his films remain massively influential to this day; even today, a depressing animated film will always see at least one comparison to Grave of the Fireflies.

 - Sliding Scale of Idealism vs. Cynicism: His films range all over the spectrum, sometimes shifting place from scene-to-scene.
 Grave of the Fireflies is definitely at the very tip of the "cynical" end, while My Neighbors the Yamadas is for the most part a more idealistic film than his usual work.
 Most of his other films lie somewhere in-between.